-The founder of route66mc.com has been traveling Route 66 for over 20 years, and he has seen it fade away bit by bit.
+Sam Allen, who is the founder of route66mc.com, has been traveling Route 66 for over 20 years, and he has seen it fade away bit by bit.
 Once-famous sites have disappeared.
 Once-prosperous towns with dozens of thriving motels and restaurants are run down, empty or gone.
 Ironically, the creeping disappearance of Route 66 has added to its mystique as folks from all over the world with a nostalgic bent determine to explore it before it disappears all together.

 But much remains.
 There are many well preserved towns and attractions that give a glimpse of what traveling the Mother Road was like in its heyday.
-We are going to help you find them.
+Plus, in the last year or so, Route 66 has experienced a bit of a resurgence with once closed and exciting new attractions opening up.
+We are going to help you find all of them.

 - Turn-by-turn directions for a suggested primary route and interesting alternate routes, with maps going both east and west.